Join Here | Log In

 Studies on C15:0 levels: Why this fatty acid is interesting!

-The interest in odd-chain fatty acids stems from a number of studies dating back several decades that show that higher levels of C15:0 and C17:0 are correlated with better health, including lower rates of diabetes, heart disease, and overall mortality.[ref][ref]
+The interest in odd-chain fatty acids stems from studies dating back several decades that show that higher levels of C15:0 and C17:0 are correlated with better health, including lower rates of diabetes, heart disease, and overall mortality.[ref][ref]

 Here are just a few of the studies with positive associations with health: